guptaji-13/Starwisp/README.md

 # Starwisp
- Update the quotations_db.js file before running the API.
-Enter your MySQL host, user, password, database details in the respective fields and the save the file.
+ Update the quotations_db.js file in the models folder before running the API.
+Enter your MySQL host, user, password and database details in the respective fields and the save the file.